-It’s the tiniest details in the life that makes all the difference.
-A flower by the window, a poster on the wall, or a great smelling bathroom.
+It’s the tiniest details in life that make all the difference.
+A flower by the window, a poster on the wall, or a great-smelling bathroom.
 To be honest, a great smelling bathroom is more important than anything else especially if you have guests coming over.

 2. Eliminate the Silent Culprit

 Sometimes, even after all the scrubbing, wiping, and washing, the smell lingers.
 One of the most common causes of this stink is the areas hidden from plain sight.
 The wall behind the toilet is one such neglected place.